jueyang/jueyang.github.io/_posts/posts/2012-08-03-monday-poetry-reading.md

 ---
 layout: post
-categories:
-    - blog
+categories: blog
-    - map
-layer: jue.map-diabnu9h
-map: map-poetry
-center:
-lat: 38.882
-lon: -76.996
-zoom: 17
-min: 14
-max: 17
-published: false
 ---
-I will be reading a few poems written in the past six weeks at Capitol Hill Arts Workshop.
+I will be reading a few poems written in the past six weeks at _Capitol Hill Arts Workshop_.

 > Waiting Room

 > The air was withering as it passed through the dusty window pane.
 > Nothing answered the monotune of the rolling suitcase.
 > A pair of black highheels tapped impatiently until a gaze rediculed them.
 > Two hands spread the newspaper whose headlines melted into the wall.
 > All that was happening in the world shrank next to the thin yellow sign:

 > PASSENGERS MUST PURCHASE AND
 > VALIDATE TICKETS PRIOR TO BOARDING THE TRAIN